normalize/normalize.github.io/api/shorthands.md

 ### The Law of Shorthands

 1. Shorthands only apply to JavaScript files.
-  There are no shorthands for CSS and HTML files as they do not have custom loaders.
+  There are no shorthands for CSS and HTML files as they do not allow custom loaders.
 2. Do not use shorthands in libraries, only applications where you can expect a custom module loader to be used.
   Creating libraries with shorthands is too vendor-specific.
+  URLs should always work in any environment!
 3. `@` is used for versions and commits.
   Do __not__ use `#`.